wwisesamples/cocos2dx-IntegrationDemo/README.md

-# Wwise and cocos2d-x IntegrationDemo
+# Wwise Integration Demo for cocos2d-x

 Based on [the original community demo of Wwise Cocos2d-x engine integration](https://github.com/wwisesamples/cocos2dx-IntegrationDemo), this fork aims to:

-1. Update the demo to work with a recent Wwise and Cocos2d-x version.
+1. Temporarily fix compatibility with recent Wwise and Cocos2d-x versions, with no guaranteed long-term maintenance.
-2. Add a few missing features, e.g., background music, additional SoundBank paths.
+2. Add missing features added in recent IntegrationDemo.
-3. Refactor the code and file/folder structure for a more maintainable and standard demonstration.
+3. Keep the code clean for a better sample.

-Compared to [the Wwise SDK IntegrationDemo](https://www.audiokinetic.com/en/library/edge/?source=SDK&id=soundengine__integration__samplecode.html), [the original author](https://github.com/wwisesamples) implemented more intuitive touch screen UX for a few demos.
-The author should have the full credits for the content of that repo.
+Compared to [The Wwise SDK IntegrationDemo](https://www.audiokinetic.com/en/library/edge/?source=SDK&id=soundengine__integration__samplecode.html), which adopts a control scheme using virtual joysticks, [the original author](https://github.com/wwisesamples) improves the user experience by implementing a more intuitive touch screen UX, exemplified by the footsteps and positioning demos.

 The demo supports the following platforms: